exploratory-io/book/tutorials/quick-start.md

 For example, we can select '4' for the number of the charts for each row, check 'Fit All the Charts in Viz Area' checkbox, and un-check 'Sync Scales Among Charts' to not synchronize the scales for X and Y axes among the charts.

 We can see that some carriers like 'AA' and 'DL' are showing much more clear 'linear' correlations compared to others like 'F9' and 'HA'.
-We can see how linear the correlations are between the two measures for each carrier easier by showing Trend Line.
+We can see this even better by showing Trend Line.

 Select 'Trend Line' from Y-Axis property menu.